codedge/laravel-selfupdater/README.md

    // ...
 ];
 ```
+ℹ Although the environment variable is named `SELF_UPDATER_REPO_URL`, only specify your repository id.

-### Using Http archives
+### Using HTTP archives

-The package comes with an _Http_ source repository type to fetch
+The package comes with an _HTTP_ source repository type to fetch
 releases from an HTTP directory listing containing zip archives.

 To run with HTTP archives, use following settings in your `.env` file: